 The benefit of this method is you don’t need to wipe your Mac.
 The disadvantage is that the older version of macOS might run slowly – especially if it’s on a slow USB memory stick.

-How to run an macOS in a partition or volume
+Run an older macOS in a partition or volume

-Another great option, if you don’t want to be limited to running just one version of macOS is to install the other version (or versions) on a partition or volume.
+Another great option, if you don’t want to be limited to running just one version of macOS, is to install the other version (or versions) on a partition or volume on your Mac.